zowe/docs-site/docs/user-guide/install-zowe-zos-convenience-build.md

     zowe-install,sh -I
     ```

-    **Note** If you leave off the `-I` parameter then the `zowe-install.sh` script will run an install and configure back to back.
-If you choose to do this then make sure that you have reviewed [Configuring the Zowe runtime directory](./configure-zowe-runtime.md##configuring-the-zowe-runtime-directory).
+    **Note:** If you leave off the `-I` parameter, the `zowe-install.sh` script will create and also configure the Zowe runtime directory.
+If you choose to do this, make sure that you have reviewed [Configuring the Zowe runtime directory](configure-zowe-runtime.md#configuring-the-zowe-runtime-directory).
 The recommended approach is to run `zowe-install.sh -I` to create the runtime directory and then separately configure that directory.

     You might receive the following error that the file cannot be executed: